owhen7/myLittleMalloc-/README.txt

 3. Attempt to free an address that is outside the range of MEMSIZE.
 4. Attempt to free an address that isn't the start of a chunk.
 5. Attempt allocate memory when gaps exist, but which are not large enough to fit the memory allocated.

-Miscellaneous Notes:
-It was unclear if any additional tests had to be repeated 50 times each.